Pair correlation functions and limiting distributions of iterated cluster point processes: First and second order moment properties

 Later in Section~\ref{s:second main}, our main interest is in the behaviour of $g_{G_n}$ as $n\rightarrow\infty$ when we have the same reproduction system, but for the moment, it is worth noticing the flexibility of our model for $G_1$ and the effect of the choice of its centre process $G_0$: For simplicity, suppose there is no noise and no retention of points from one generation to the next (i.e., $\rho_{Z_n}=q_n=0$ for $n=1,2,\ldots$), and $G_0$ is stationary and either a Poisson or an weighted determinantal or permanental point process with a Gaussian kernel.
 Specifically, suppose $d=\nobreak 2$, $G_0$ has intensity $\rho_{G_0}=100$, and using a notation as in Appendix~\ref{a:1}, the Gaussian kernel has an auto-correlation function of the form $R(x)=\exp(-\|x/\tau\|^2)$, where the value of $\tau$ depends on the type of process: For the $\alpha$-weighted determinantal point process, we consider the most repulsive case, that is, a determinantal point process ($\alpha=1$) and $\tau=1/\sqrt{\rho_{G_0}\pi}$ is largest possible to ensure existence of the process \cite{LMR15}; for the $\alpha$-weighted permanental point process, $\alpha=1/2$ (the most attractive case when it is also a Cox process, see Appendix~\ref{a:1}) and $\tau=0.1$ is an arbitrary value (any positive number can be used).
 Note that $R^2=(\sqrt{\pi}\tau)^2f_0*\tilde{f}_0$ where $f_0\sim N_2(\tau^2/8)$, which by \eqref{e:pcfwPPP} and \eqref{e:pcfwDPP} mean that \eqref{e:PCFX} is satisfied with $a=2(\sqrt{\pi}\tau)^2$ and $a=-(\sqrt{\pi}\tau)^2$ for the weighted permanental and determinantal point processes, respectively, and $a=0$ in case of the Poisson process.
 Moreover, let the number of points in a cluster be Poisson distributed with mean $\beta_1=10$, $p_1=1$, and $f_1\sim N_2(\sigma^2)$, with $\sigma=0.01$.
 Then, by Theorem~\ref{t:main},

-Figure~\ref{f:pcfs} shows the isotropic PCF $g_{G_1,o}(r)=g_{G_1}(u)$ as a function of the inter-point distance $r=\|u\|$ in case of each of the three models of $G_0$, where using an obvious notation, $g_{G_1,o}^{\textup{det}}<g_{G_1,o}^{\textup{Pois}}<g_{G_1,o}^{\text{wper}}$.
+In Figure~\ref{f:pcfs} we present the isotropic PCF $g_{G_1,o}(r)=g_{G_1}(u)$ as a function of the inter-point distance $r=\|u\|$ in case of each of the three models of $G_0$, where using an obvious notation, $g_{G_1,o}^{\textup{det}}<g_{G_1,o}^{\textup{Pois}}<g_{G_1,o}^{\text{wper}}$.
 Most notable is the fact that $g_{G_1,o}^{\textup{det}}(r)$ exhibits repulsion at midrange distances $r$.
 For $g_{G_1,o}^{\textup{wper}}$, we see a high degree of clustering, which is persistent for large values of $r$; this will of course be even more pronounced if we increase the value of $\tau$; whilst decreasing $\sigma$ will increase the peak at small values of~$r$.
 Figure~\ref{f:sim} shows simulations of $G_1$ in each of the three cases of the model of $G_0$.
 As expected, we clearly see a higher degree of repulsion when $G_0$ is a determinantal point process (the left most plot) and a higher degree of clustering when $G_0$ is a weighted permanental point process (the right most plot).
 In particular, the clusters are more distinguishable when $G_0$ is a determinantal point process, and this will be even more pronounced if decreasing $\sigma$ because the spread of clusters then decrease.
-When $G_0$ is a weighted permanental point process, the clusters overlap more.